'Ten Hag's Man Utd era ignited on memorable night'

 As for Liverpool, this was another chastening evening in what has been a bitterly disappointing start to the campaign.

-Yes, they have mounting injury problems and the stupidity of Darwin Nunez's red card against Crystal Palace was brought into even sharper relief as Liverpool were not even given the opportunity to exploit Martinez's lack of height.
+Yes, they have mounting injury problems and the stupidity of Darwin Nunez's red card against Crystal Palace was brought into even sharper focus as Liverpool were not even given the opportunity to exploit Martinez's lack of height.

 Klopp's decision to leave Fabinho on the bench was mystifying, especially when Jordan Henderson and James Milner were so badly exposed and off the pace from the kick-off.